 According to New York's laws about subletting you have the absolute right to sublet your market-rate apartment at no additional cost.
 You need to follow the below steps carefully, but your landlord can’t “unreasonably refuse” your request.
 They also can't put a term in your lease that prohibits subletting.

 Ready to get a subtenant without the risk of doing it illegally?
 Follow these steps.

 1. Figure out if your unit is stabilized or not

-Subletting rent stabilized apartments in New York is a little more complicated and requires more care.
-The tenant still enjoys the right to sublease, but they must maintain the apartment as their primary residence.
+Subletting rent-stabilized apartments in New York is more complicated and requires more care.
+The tenant still enjoys the right to sublease, but only if they maintain the apartment as their primary residence.
 For example, if you wish to sublet while you take a temporary job assignment, or you are in the military service or college, or you expect to spend four months wintering in Florida, you may still be considered a primary resident.
-Basically your landlord has more ability to refuse your request if your place is stabilized.
+Basically, your landlord has more ability to refuse your request if your place is stabilized.

 Wondering how to figure out if your unit is stabilized in NYC?
 It's not always easy, but your lease is the right place to start.

 2. Check your lease terms for any guidance

 If your lease doesn’t mention anything about subletting then you are free to do so in New York.